openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 ++++++++++++

-As a cloud operator, I would like to provide my users with highly reliable VM to meet high SLA requirement.
-Potentially there are few types of failure events that can occurs with OpenStack Cloud.
+As a cloud operator, I would like to provide my users with highly reliable VMs to meet high SLA requirements.
+There are several types of failure events that can occur in OpenStack clouds.
 We need to make sure such events can be detected and recovered by the system.
 Possible failure events include:

 * VM is down.